phronmophobic/clj-graphviz/README.md

 ## Future Work

 Graphviz offers many options to tweak how graphs are rendered.
 It also offers graph layout without rendering.
 Exposing more of graphviz's functionality with a friendly clojure interface is a natural next step.
-Until then, the full graphviz API is available in its form under `com.phronemophobic.clj-graphviz.raw.gvc` and `com.phronemophobic.clj-graphviz.raw.cgraph`.
+Until then, the full graphviz API is available in its form under `com.phronemophobic.clj-graphviz.raw`.

 For more information on what graphviz could do, check out https://graphviz.org/pdf/libguide.pdf.